dnschmitz/2021-ss-exponential-org-/coursework.md

 For Millennials, gaming is a way of life

-"Gamification should empower people, not exploit them.
-It should feel good at the end of the day because you made progress towards something that mattered to you."
+<span style="color:#8dcffc">_"Gamification should empower people, not exploit them.
+It should feel good at the end of the day because you made progress towards something that mattered to you."_</span>

 Jane McGonigal